refinedev/refine/documentation/docs/contributing.md

 title: Contributing
 ---

-We follow a [code of conduct][CODE_OF_CONDUCT] when participating in the community.
+We follow a [code of conduct][code_of_conduct] when participating in the community.
 Please read it before you make any contributions.

-* If you plan to work on an issue, mention so in the issue page before you start working on it.
+-   If you plan to work on an issue, mention so in the issue page before you start working on it.
-* If you plan to work on a new feature, create an issue and discuss it with other community members/maintainers.
+-   If you plan to work on a new feature, create an issue and discuss it with other community members/maintainers.
-* Ask for help in our [community room][Discord Channel].
+-   Ask for help in our [community room][discord channel].

 ## Running in development mode

 `node` version 16 is required.

-This project has multiple packages and uses [Lerna][Lerna] to manage packages under `packages/`.
+This project has multiple packages and uses [Lerna][lerna] to manage packages under `packages/`.

 First, install dependencies: